Pavel Tsitsianov: Legacy and reputation

-Meanwhile, he was despised and feared by many Caucasian Muslims and Iranians for his brutal actions like the massacre at Ganja and for his scornful attitude.
-Most Iranians referred to him as Ishpokhdor, an Azeri Turkish distortion of his second title "Inspector" which literally translates as "his work is shit / he whose job is shit."
-The Iranian chronicler Reza-Qoli Khan Hedayat dubbed him "the shedder of blood."
-Among the peoples of the Caucasus, he was also known as "the ferocious/fearsome prince."
-Many Georgians viewed Tsitsianov as a traitor who was totally subservient to Russia.
+Many Georgians saw him as a "renegade...unwaveringly attached to Russia's imperial interests and hostile to any recrudescence of Georgian nationalism."
+Nevertheless, he was considered an improvement over previous Russian governors and managed to at least nominally unite previously fractured Georgian kingdoms and principalities.
+Overall, "Georgia benefited in the long term from his stern, even at times harsh conduct of affairs".

 In Muriel Atkin's view, Tsitsianov was undeserving of the praise he received.
 She writes that "[w]hat [Tsitsianov's admirers] saw as Tsitsianov's devotion to Russia's interests was really overweening personal ambition; his eloquence was marred by bluster, just as his nobility of character was marred by deceit; the energy he spent was largely other people's; and his determination manifested itself in slaughter."
 David Marshall Lang writes that Tsitsianov "laid the effective foundations of Russian power in Transcaucasia" and suggests that Georgia benefited from his "stern, even at times harsh conduct of affairs" in the long-term.
 According to Walter Richmond, Tsitsianov "set in motion the brutality that was the hallmark of subsequent Russian efforts to conquer the North Caucasus."
 George Bournoutian writes of Tsitsianov that he was "neither the great military commander portrayed by his Russian contemporaries nor was he the terrible ogre painted by the Iranian chroniclers.
 He was a soldier of his time; that is, he was ambitious, blamed others for his defeats and was a firm believer in European, specifically Russian, superiority over the 'contemptible Asiatics.' [...]
 Although his aggressive policies had temporarily brought the khanates of Shakki, Qarabagh and Shirvan into the Russian orbit, his military campaigns had resulted in thousands of Russian and Iranian dead and had committed Russia to a ten-year-long war."